Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's complexity (multiple analysis dimensions, billing logic, parameter usage) and the absence of annotations and output schema, the description is highly complete.
-It covers purpose, usage, behavior, parameters, billing, and error handling comprehensively.
-The lack of output schema is compensated by explaining the return values (risk score, signal breakdown, metadata), making it sufficient for an agent to understand and use the tool effectively.
+Given the tool's complexity and lack of output schema, the description is highly complete.
+It explains inputs, behavior, billing, and output (risk score, signal breakdown, metadata with pipeline_check_charged field).
+The agent has enough information to use the tool correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.